destinmcmurry/wagstaff/README.md

 2. *Set the name of your project in `package.json`*.
 The skeleton intentionally ships with an invalid name.
 3. `npm install`
 4. Check out the mock-view in the `wireframes` folder
-5. Start the build process with: `npm run build-watch`
+5. Start the build process and your application with: `npm run start:dev`
-6. In another terminal, start your app with `npm start`
-7. If you navigate to the URL you should see some UI already :) [We already have some connection code to get you started]
+6. If you navigate to the URL you should see some UI already :) [We already have some connection code to get you started]

 ## Requirements